alexgs/grunt-available-tasks/README.md

 Override any task name, including aliases, with any description that you like.
 See below for an example configuration.

+#### options.sort
+Type: `Boolean|Object`
+Default value: `true`

+Setting this to `false` will maintain the original sort order for the tasks. `true` will sort alphabetically, and specifying an object will allow you to do your own custom sorting.
+See below for an example configuration.

 ### Filter configuration

 Running `availabletasks` in this project will show only the `availabletasks` and `default` tasks.